 - Lack of sustained attention

 - Avoids tasks requiring sustained mental effort

 - Forgetful in daily activities

 - On the go

 Often times a pediatrician can begin the process of ruling out ADHD.
 However, it is helpful for a child to receive a comprehensive evaluation to receive an accurate diagnosis that will then help to provide proper treatment and help.

 WHAT CAN I EXPECT (AS A PARENT) DURING THE EVALUATION?

 Parents will attend a 1 hour intake session that will provide the doctor with all relevant past and current information.
-After the intake, insurance authorization will be acquired through our billing department.
-Then you will receive a phone call that explains your insurance benefits and to schedule testing.
 During the ADHD evaluation, parents will fill out several surveys to report history and present information about your child.
 It may be helpful to bring snacks for your child.

 WHAT CAN MY CHILD EXPECT?